 'Indian Sequoyah was unable to challenge the press, missionaries and the Cherokee leader’s fallacy, since non-conforming Cherokee were considered savages.
 For encouraging his dissident tribesmen to flee west, Sequoyah, in 1816, was tried before a council of mixed-blood judges, Cherokee police, and warriors chiefs, in the New Order of the Cherokee Nation.
 Convicted of witchcraft and treason, he was branded on the forehead and back as was his wife.
 His fingers on both hands were chopped off between the first and second joints.
 His ears were cropped-the mark of a traitor.

 'His violent lifelong struggle to aid his people does not fit the myth.
 He did not invent the Cherokee Syllabify, although he was skilled in its use.
 The Cherokee were writing and reading it decades before Sequoyah was born.
 The story of this revolutionary is far more real and interesting than the synthetic role the white man has given him."
-Below is a link to the full story of Sogwili by Traveller Bird (the link has been removed from internet by owner)

-(The above depiction is not "Sequoyah", it is Thomas Maw.
-According to Traveler Bird's research, the Cherokee got their gift of written language from a relative group of Taliwa Indians, who sought refuge with the Cherokee.
+Traveler Bird's research, the Cherokee got their gift of written language from a relative group of Taliwa Indians, who sought refuge with the Cherokee.
 Less than 25 Taliwa survivors, originally from the Plateau area, travelled a year to reach the mountain valley of Sogwiligegagihiyi.
 The great, great, great, great grandfather of Sogwili went out to welcome the Taliwa into the village.
 Although the Taliwa were hurt, humiliated and broken, they brought one great gift--the thin gold plates of their written language.
 Young people chosen for the Seven Clan Scribe Society, which kept written tribal records, usually had some Taliwa ancestry.
 In Sogwili's time, the scribes spoke at least 7 other languages including Spanish and English which they hid from the Anglos.)

 The Cherokee Language

-The Cherokee language is spoken by approximately 10,000 people in the Cherokee Nation (Oklahoma), Tribal members of the Cherokee homeland, Jalaguwetii (North Carolina), may not have as many speakers.
+The Cherokee language is spoken by approximately 10,000 people in the Cherokee Nation (Oklahoma), Tribal members of the Cherokee homeland, Jalagiwetii (North Carolina), may not have as many speakers.
 The western and eastern accents are different in many ways, but mutually intelligible.
-Within the eastern and western Cherokee there are many different accents as well as slang and curse words (This came about as a result of Cherokee exposure to other languages).
+Within the eastern and western Cherokee language there are many different accents as well as slang and curse words (This came about as a result of Cherokee exposure to other languages).
 Many Cherokee, and others, use the English alphabet to write Cherokee as they have no knowledge of, or cannot use the Cherokee syllabary.
 Language is very important to preserving a culture as many words are descriptive of culture, events, and ceremonies that are only identifiable in the native tongue.
 English may have no comparable words.

 The language is "updated" every decade or so as more words become available, and others fall into disuse or become archaic.
-The Cherokee Syllabary shown above is the latest version released by the CN of Oklahoma.
+The Cherokee Syllabary shown below is the latest version released by the CN of Oklahoma.